-The BC Oil and Gas Commission is the provincial, single-window regulatory agency with responsibilities to permit and oversee oil and gas and geothermal activities in B.C., including exploration, development, pipeline transportation and reclamation.
-The Commission's current legislated mandate, regulatory framework, core activities and organizational structure are described in the 2021/22 to 2022/23 Service Plan available on the Commission's website at www.bcogc.ca.
+The Commission is the provincial regulatory agency for permitting and overseeing oil and gas activities, from exploration and development through to operations and ultimately decommissioning of oil and gas industry projects under British Columbia jurisdiction.
+The Commission's current legislated mandate, regulatory framework, core activities and organizational structure are described in the 2021/22 - 2023/24 Service Plan available on the Commission's website at www.bcogc.ca.